Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Fletchinder.md

 ---
 Ability1: Flame Body
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME662.png
+BookShinyImageName: HOME662_s.png
 BoxSprite: SRD-BoxSprite-fletchinder.png
+DexCategory: Ember Pokemon
+DexDescription: From its beak, it expels embers to set tall grass on fire, then it pounces on the bewildered prey that pop out of the grass.
+Its body becomes engulfed in flames when it starts to battle.
+It is a fierce Pokemon.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 7
+  Feet: 2.3
+  Meters: 0.7
 HiddenAbility: Gale Wings
 HomeSprite: SRD-HomeSprite-fletchinder.png
 Learnset: '[[SRD-Fletchinder-Learnset]]'
 Legendary: 'No'
 Name: Fletchinder
 Number: 662
+PrimaryEggGroup: Flying
+SecondaryEggGroup: ''
 Sprite: fletchinder.png
 Type1: Fire
 Type2: Flying
+Weight:
+  Hectograms: 160
+  Kilograms: 16.0
+  Pounds: 35.3
 ---

 #PokeroleSRD/Pokedex